Christopher-Aitken/Chirper/README.md

 The main point being you can edit/delete your own posts where others can simply few your posts here as a normal basic blog app would allow.
 You can edit your details after you have registered here or even delete your account.

+After adding all the needed files, for the program to run please enter the following in the project terminal.
+PHP migrate
+PHP artisan serve
+NPM run dev

 <p align="center"><a href="https://laravel.com" target="_blank"><img src="https://raw.githubusercontent.com/laravel/art/master/logo-lockup/5%20SVG/2%20CMYK/1%20Full%20Color/laravel-logolockup-cmyk-red.svg" width="400" alt="Laravel Logo"></a></p>

 <p align="center">